Bylaws of UWF Board of Trustees

 The university president, as executive officer and corporate secretary, shall be responsible to the Board for all operations of the university and for setting the agenda for meetings of the Board in consultation with the chair.

 As executive officer, the university president shall serve as the principle liaison officer and official contact between the Board and the faculty, staff and students of the university.
 The university president shall exercise such powers as are appropriate to his/her position in promoting, supporting and protecting the interests of the university and in managing and directing its affairs.
 The university president may issue directives and executive orders not in contravention of existing Board policies.
 The university president shall be responsible for all educational, financial, business and administrative functions of the university consistent with the policies established by the Board and shall exercise such other powers, duties and responsibilities as are delegated or assigned by the Board of Trustees, the Board of Governors and Florida statute.

-As corporate secretary, the university president shall be responsible for noticing meetings of the Board and its committees, setting the agenda and compiling supporting documents for meetings of the Board, recording and maintaining the minutes of any Board or committee meeting, including a record of votes cast, executing or attesting to all documents which have been executed by the Board, and shall be custodian of the corporate seal.
+As corporate secretary, the university president shall be responsible for noticing meetings of the Board and its committees, setting the agenda and compiling supporting documents for meetings of the Board, at the direction of the Board, recording and maintaining the minutes of any Board or meeting, including a record of attendance and votes cast, executing or attesting to all documents which have been executed by the Board, and shall be custodian of the corporate seal.
 The university president may designate an individual to serve as deputy corporate secretary to the Board.